yueyu1030/COSINE/README.md

 # COSINE
-Update: Our paper is accepted to appear at NAACL-HLT 2021.
+This repo contains our code for paper [Fine-Tuning Pre-trained Language Model with Weak Supervision: A Contrastive-Regularized Self-Training Approach](https://arxiv.org/abs/2010.07835) (In Proc. of NAACL-HLT 2021).

-This repo contains our code for paper [Fine-Tuning Pre-trained Language Model with Weak Supervision: A Contrastive-Regularized Self-Training Approach](https://arxiv.org/abs/2010.07835) (arXiv preprint 2010.07835).
+COSINE is also included in the [WRENCH benchmark 🔧](https://github.com/JieyuZ2/wrench).
+Feel free to checkout the [repo](https://github.com/JieyuZ2/wrench/blob/main/wrench/endmodel/cosine.py#L66) and the [preprint](https://arxiv.org/pdf/2109.11377.pdf) for details!

 ## Model Framework